jobin212/golang-docker-test/README.md

 - run tests: docker-compose -f docker-compose.test.yml up

 ## TODO
-- persist database
+- persist database ✅
-- load environment variables securely
+- load environment variables securely ✅ ? (not sure if secure, but at least we're using config files)
 - make it so you don't have to download go packages every time
-- get pgadmin working
+- get pgadmin working ✅
+- ship!